zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 Unleash on.
 Because Shields are inappropriate, not dating because the mode is inappropriate Not dating.

-[APZ 20.5] (#apz20 .5) {#apz20 .5 .ref .apz} "accepts doctrine” is the author
+[APZ 20.5] (#apz20 .5) {#apz20 .5 .ref .apz} "accepts doctrine" is the author
 Accepts.
 Dharma accepts Dhamma. accepts Sangkaya.
 The outlook accepts.
 Accepts the reply.
 Accepts the way.
 Paramortizes.
 Inserts.

 [Msdiv 21] (#msdiv21) {#msdiv21 .ref .msdiv} (3 - 7)

 [APZ 21.1] (#apz21 .1) {#apz21 .1 .ref .apz} "Holy Man in Bawabavavan
-A contemplated view is not in the world” here is the holy “holy masculine” is what the prognoy is told, whether a certain sign has a preference, Dhamma The variance, the view is also said.
+A contemplated view is not in the world" here is the holy "holy masculine" is what the prognoy is told, whether a certain sign has a preference, Dhamma The variance, the view is also said.
 By any point the prophecy is said whether received, (ii) the defecation of the bodiment was dismantled, and washed away,